Skip to main content

 • Energy Consumption: Split systems can be more energy-efficient since you only heat or cool the rooms in use.
 This targeted heating and cooling can lead to lower electricity bills.

-• Maintenance: Maintenance for split systems is generally simpler and less costly, with annual servicing costs ranging from $100 to $200 per unit.
+• Maintenance: Maintenance is simpler and cheaper for split systems.
+Annual servicing costs range from $100 to $200 per unit.
 We also recommend serving your split system yearly or every 6 months depending on usage.

 Installation Considerations